Shop Talk

 Final Testing

-Our second round of testing went significantly better than our first.
-Users were much more likely to engage with the lookbook service, better grasped the value of the associate calls, and were no longer problematically confused at any point during the process.
-The client was also pleased with the efficient flows, and the look-book feature that offered value to American Dream customers that wasn’t already available in existing video retail plugins.
-We incorporated some quality-of-life feedback and improved the overall visual consistency and polish, and the final designs are below.
+Our second round of testing went significantly better than the first.
+Users were much more excited to engage with the lookbook service, better grasped the value of the associate calls, and were no longer confused during the process.
+The client was also pleased with the redesign and the lookbook feature that offered unique value to American Dream customers.
+We improved the overall visual consistency and polish, and the final designs are below.

 Customer Intake